CDP Audit

 - Version-agnostic: Works with multiple pywin32 versions

-_write_win_cred(target: str, username: str, password: str) -> bool¶
+_write_win_cred(target: str, username: str, password: str) -> boolΒΆ

 Writes credentials to Windows Credential Manager for future reuse.
-Users can optionally save credentials after first prompt.

 Key Points: